-During 2022/23 the Board approved a Finance Strategy including a Reserves Policy.
+The College has a Board approved Finance Strategy which includes a Reserves Policy.
 The Reserves Policy recommends that the College holds, at all times, a minimum unrestricted cash balance equivalent to the costs of 31 days of operations.
-The College met this require at all times during 2022/23.
+The College met this require at all times during 2023/24.

-As at the balance sheet date the Group Income and Expenditure reserve stands at £24,982k, with no defined benefit pension obligations (2022: £24,191k reducing to £21,441k after taking into account Defined Benefit Obligations of £2,750k).
-The Defined Benefit Scheme liabilities decreased by £2,750k following the annual actuarial recalculation, largely as a result of an increase in the discount rate, which represents the expected medium to long-term gains from corporate bonds.
+As at the balance sheet date the Group Income and Expenditure reserve stands at £25,326k, with no defined benefit pension obligations (2023: £24,982k with no defined benefit pension obligations).
+The Defined Benefit Scheme liabilities remained at £0k following the annual actuarial re-calculation.